Essay on Women Empowerment

 Essay on Gender Equality and Women Empowerment

 Women are taught to mould themselves based on others’ preferences and men are taught to lead because, at the end of the day, women have to manage household chores whereas men are the heroes saving their families and providing them financial support.
 This is the stereotype that has existed for centuries in India and one of the reasons women are denied basic human rights in society.
 A woman is denied the right to raise her opinions even in her household matters, political or financial viewpoints are far behind.
 Women are born leaders and if given the opportunity can excel in every field.
-We live in a male dominant society where a male has every right to do whatever he desires however thought in women’s minds is sacred.
+We live in a male-dominated society where a male has every right to do whatever he desires however thought in women’s minds is sacred.
 For centuries, women were not allowed to eat before men or sit in front of other men.
-Gender equality and women empowerment is a major concerns globally.
+Gender equality and women empowerment is a major concern globally.
 Gender equality starts with providing the same and equal resources of education to both genders.
 Education of girl child should also be a priority and not just an option.
 An educated woman will be able to build a better life for herself and the ones surrounding her.
 Gender equality and women’s empowerment are essential for the growth of women in society.
 Women empowerment ensures that every female gets an opportunity to get an education, seek professional training, and spread awareness.
 However, gender quality will ensure that access to resources is provided equally to both genders and ensure equal participation.
-Even at the professional level women faces gender inequality because a male candidate is promoted way before a female candidate.
+Even at the professional level women face gender inequality because a male candidate is promoted way before a female candidate.
 The mindset should be changed and only deserving candidates should be promoted.
 Gender quality is a key step towards sustainable development and ensures basic human rights for everyone.

 Must Read: Essay on Scientific Discoveries